cupiddev/website/content/_index.md

 If you spend your working days programming, then navigating and manipulating a codebase defines your user experience.
 You can experience surprise, frustration, dread, anticipation, helplessness, hope, joy, all because of the choices that earlier programmers made in the codebase.

 If we assume it is possible for a codebase to be joyful, is each codebase its own special snowflake whose impact on your psyche is unique?
 Or can we articulate what makes it joyful, and offer a path towards increasing the joy in the code that we touch?

+[^gabriel]: I recommend anyone involved in software development, not just programmers, read this short essay.
+It is a profound and beautiful piece of writing.